XinFinOrg/BlockDegree/gulp-instructions.md

 ## To do
 - [X] Login functionality
-- [ ] Need to check on the rerouting of the express function that authenticates whether user isLoggedIn
+- [X] Need to check on the rerouting of the express function that authenticates whether user isLoggedIn
 - [ ] Pages for the link at footer
-- [ ] Email sign up (only UI)
+- [X] Email sign up (only UI)
+- [ ] Look into google auth sign-in
 - [ ] Enroll today, start lesson.
 - [ ] Functionality for certificate page
 - [ ] Functionality for contact form
 - [X] Become partner button at university course offline
-- [ ] Previous and next arrow when user finish reading the documents
+- [X] Next arrow when user finish reading the documents
 - [ ] Content for become partner popup
 - [ ] No page showing all courses, clicking on online blockchain training goes to blockchain basic course for engineer
 - [X] Code to read the images in folder for gallery and automatically generate it